-If you're looking for a chocolatey, rich dessert, this Gluten Free Flourless Chocolate Cherry Cake is for you.
-It’s simple to make and gluten free too!
+If you're looking for a chocolatey, fudgy, rich dessert, this Flourless Chocolate Cherry Cake is the answer.

 It stays moist for days, due to the ground almonds, so it's great to make ahead.